clojure-lsp/clojure-lsp/docs/api.md

 At the moment the features available are:

 `clean-ns` - clean the ns form removing unused requires/refers/imports, sorting the form.

 `rename` - rename a symbol and all references across the project, use --from and --to options.

 ### Library

-The namespace [`clojure-lsp.api`](https://github.com/clojure-lsp/clojure-lsp/tree/master/src/clojure_lsp/api.clj) should be used as the entrypoint for available features as API, feel free to open a issue for missing features.
+The namespace [`clojure-lsp.api`](https://github.com/clojure-lsp/clojure-lsp/tree/master/src/clojure_lsp/api.clj) should be used as the entrypoint for the same available featues of the CLI, feel free to open a issue for missing features.

 ## Settings

 clojure-lsp will check for `.lsp/config.edn` in the project or home dir, but it's possible to force override the settings via the `:settings` option of the API or `--settings` option of the CLI.

+For all available settings, check the [settings section documentation](https://clojure-lsp.github.io/clojure-lsp/settings/).